nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_INTRO_SETUP.md

 First you'll need to select the correct Python Interpreter.
 Open the command palette with `cmd+shift+p` and select "Python: Select Interpretor".
 Find the option that has `<your folder name>-<random string>`

-Open the command palette again and search for "Open Settings (JSON)" Add these to the bottom of the file, updating the autopep8Path from the previous copy command
+Open the command palette again and search for "Open Settings (JSON)" Add these to the bottom of the file, updating the autopep8Path to be the output of `which autopep8`

 ```
 "python.formatting.autopep8Path": "paste in the output from the which command",